-Strathmore School tracks pupils' progress towards their Annual Outcomes (as stated in their EHCP and set at Annual Review) and within the Curriculum Framework introduced in September 2020.
-The Framework was developed within school and references a range of other frameworks including Routes for Learning, Development Matters, MAPP (Mapping & Assessing Pupil Progress developed by The Dales School) and the National Curriculum.
-Pupil progress is recorded by Teaching staff and Therapists using "Earwig", an integrated software system that allows school staff to record their pupils assessments, including video evidence, with which to identify next steps.
+Strathmore School

 Leaders are able to review and moderate assessments and track progress of specific cohorts of pupils.
 The system also allows families to add their own evidence as well as view examples of progress identified by class staff.
 The process enables school to track the progress pupils make towards each outcome within four strands of the Continuum of Skill Development: Prompting (from dependent to independent), Fluency (from approximate to accurate), Maintenance (from inconsistent to consistent) and Generalisation (from a single context to many contexts).
-The school will be using the Engagement Profile & Scale to track progress of pupils working at pre-subject specific levels.
+The school will be using the Engagement Profile & Scale to track progress of pupils working at presubject specific levels.

 Progress is tracked twice by class staff, therapists and Leaders in each term leading back to the Annual Review.
-Progress is moderated and checked via Pupil Progress meetings with a Member of the School Leadership Team.
+Progress is moderated and checked via Learners' Progress meetings with a Member of the School Leadership Team.
 This is to ensure that any barriers or under/over achievement are identified and addressed.